Dove International

-DOVE International is a Christian ministry founded by Larry and Laverne Kreider involved with churches and ministries in five continents.
-DOVE is an acronym which states “Declaring Our Victory Emmanuel".
-Prominent Christian publisher, Baker Book group has published President Kreider's book, "The Cry for Spiritual Mothers and Fathers".".
+DOVE International is a Christian ministry founded by Larry and LaVerne Kreider involved with churches and ministries in five continents.
+DOVE is an backronym which stands for “Declaring Our Victory Emmanuel."
+Christian publisher House to House Publications has published over 50 titles, including Kreider's book House to House.

 History

-In the late 1970s, Larry and Laverne Kreider started a small group Bible study to reach unchurched youth in Lancaster County, Pennsylvania.
+In the late 1970s, Larry and LaVerne Kreider started a small group Bible study to reach unchurched youth in Lancaster County, Pennsylvania.
 The Kreiders were unable to connect these youth to local churches in their area.
 Larry Kreider began an "underground church" in response to this problem.

 Kreider recruited some young couples to help in leadership of small groups.
-These groups met together in a large living room for their first Sunday Morning celebration in October 1980.
+These groups met together in a large living room for their first Sunday morning celebration in October 1980.
 DOVE Christian Fellowship was born.

 First Ten Years - DOVE Christian Fellowship grew to over 2,000 believers scattered throughout a seven-county region of Pennsylvania.
 More than one hundred small groups met during the week and on Sunday mornings.

 Small Group Churches Emerge 1996 - Eight small group-based churches were created from the one.
 Included were three other small group churches in Kenya, Uganda and New Zealand.
 The leadership of these churches were turned over to "senior elders".

+DOVE International's Third Chapter 2024 - In 2017, the succession process began for a new international director.
+In 2021, Merle Shenk agreed to become the next international director of DOVE International.
+After a three-year succession process, Larry and LaVerne Kreider officially "passed the baton" to Merle and Cheree Shenk at a succession ceremony in April 2024.